hossainlab/jhossain.me/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Microbiology Master’s student at Jagannath University and a Health Data
   The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
 Students and young professionals with expertise in biological science and health science run the organization, supervised by university faculty members in the life sciences.
-  Python is my primary language for data mining and machine learning.
-I also have a basic understanding of R and SQL.

 interests:
 - Health Data Science